alexwardcodes/Project2-RateMyCatApp/README.md

 ## Build/Code Process

 Documented below are the stages we went through in order to build the code for our project.

 ### Stage 1: Brainstorming

 etc
 etc
 etc

+### Wireframes

+You can find the link to our wireframes [here]()

+### User Stories

+As an unregistered user, I want a function to sign up to the site
+As an unregistered user, I want a quick rundown of the site’s purpose
+As a registered user, I want to be able to create a profile
+As a registered user, I want to be able to create a profile of my cat
+As a user of the site, I want to be able to see other users’ cats
+As a user, I want to be able to rate other cats
+As a user, I want to be able to edit my cat’s profile
+As a user, I want to be able to see which cats are most popular
+As a user, I want to be able to log in/out of my account
+BONUS: As a user, I want to be able to comment on other cats
+BONUS: As a user, I want to learn about the creators of the site
+BONUS: As a user, I want to see cats in other locations
+BONUS: As a user, I want to see who other users are

 ## Challenges